Fallout (video game): Characters and writing

 The sprites in Fallout were highly detailed and required a significant amount of memory on contemporary computers.
-21 NPCs were voiced by various actors, including Anderson, Cummings, Soucie, Tony Shalhoub, Keith David, Brad Garrett, CCH Pounder, Tony Jay, Pamela Adlon, Richard Moll, David Warner, Clancy Brown, Kenneth Mars, and Ron Perlman, who also voiced the narrator.
+21 NPCs were voiced by various actors, including Anderson, Cummings, Soucie, Tony Shalhoub, Keith David, Brad Garrett, CCH Pounder, Tony Jay, Pamela Adlon, Richard Moll, David Warner, Clancy Brown, Kenneth Mars, and Ron Perlman, who also voiced the narrator..
+Perlman recalled in 2026 that he had been paid "40 dollars and a sandwich" for his performance.
 Some NPCs feature 3D models during conversation called "talking heads", most of which were created by Scott Redenhizer.
 Each took eight weeks to create, and voice recording took a few months.
 The talking heads began as sculpted heads of clay, which the team studied to determine which parts should be most animated.
 The heads were digitized using a Faro Space Arm and VertiSketch, with LightWave 3D used for geometric corrections and the texture maps created in Adobe Photoshop.
 Much of the spoken dialogue was written by designer Mark O'Green, whose method of writing Taylor considered efficient and impressive.
 The companions, conceived late in development, were not easy to implement.
 As a result, they were riddled with glitches, including a tendency to shoot the Vault Dweller when they are obscuring an enemy.
 Dogmeat was the first companion added.
 Tycho was a reference to the desert rangers from Wasteland.

 Cain wrote the prologue, which included the series catchphrase "War.
 War never changes".
 Vault Boy and his cheerful nature parodied how 1950s media downplayed the perils of nuclear war.
 Cain, who dislikes it when the player character knows more than the player, devised Fallouts narrative so that the Vault Dweller would know just as much as the player.
 The development team conceived of a faction of mutants who grew their ranks by dipping people into virus vats.
 During the discussion, someone wondered what would happen if more than one person was dropped into the vat.
 The team conceptualized the leader of the faction as a synthesis of a man, a woman, and a computer terminal mutated together.
 Cain enjoyed modelling, animating, and writing the Master's dialog, particularly because the Master switched between three voices: male, female, and electronic.
 The development team became confident in their vision after the audio director reacted to the voice-switching concept, and every department believed the Master would be a great antagonist.

 The quests in Fallout were given moral ambiguity, with no clear right or wrong solutions.
 This was done so the player could take whatever choice suited them best.
 An example is the final encounter with the Master, whose motives for establishing unity among the wasteland population and making it immune to radiation by turning them into mutants could be perceived as persuasive by the player.
 Assistant designer Scott Bennie described the backstory of the Master, who views himself as a well-intentioned hero, as an example of their intention of "hit[ting] the player with an emotional sledgehammer as often as possible" with their story design.